 Building a healthy, community- based seniors’ services sector that effectively meets the needs of all older adults includes identifying and addressing gaps in knowledge and skills.
 To help strengthen the CBSS sector, Healthy Aging by United Way provides a suite of programs to enhance the abilities of the many community organizations we work with across the province.
 These programs aim to improve an organization’s functioning in an intentional and sustained manner, strengthening their ability to fulfill their mission and have a positive impact on the people and communities they serve.

 Project Impact Healthy Aging - This developmental evaluation training program aims to develop in non-profits the ability to undertake credible self-studies of their impact—primarily focused on building capacity within staff teams to implement these self-studies.
 The program recognizes the power of partnerships, the enrichment of cross-pollination of ideas among like-minded organizations, and the potential inspiration for a sector when exemplars are developed and evaluated.
 In 2018, Project Impact was offered for the first time specifically for CBSS organizations, and a second CBSS cohort is now underway in 2019.
+This video highlights their projects.
 This book presents the final reports – and the highly compelling insights – produced by the first cohort of Project Impact Healthy Aging students.

 Public Policy Institute - A leadership training program for the non-profit sector characterized by small group training, case studies, and ongoing applied learning through participants' own policy projects.
 This six-month training program brings together 25 leaders from the BC non-profit sector whose organizations want to better understand and influence the public policy process.
 Enrollment is open to organizations involved in social or health related services from all regions of the province, and participants attend monthly two-day sessions that explore such topics as evidence, policy options, and engagement, as well as implementation and evaluation.